 While there are services such as Slack that offer similar functionalities to Microsoft Teams, they do not provide the same ease of use or integration that can be achieved with Microsoft Teams.

 With Microsoft Teams, your business can integrate calendars, essential reminders, and documents; these are features that are a headache (or downright impossible) to achieve with Slack and similar services.
 For businesses to work together on Slack, each user would cost $8 or $15 per month, depending on which level of service you choose.
-Compare this to Microsoft Teams, which is included in most basic levels of the Office 365 subscription, and which starts at $8 a user for the Enterprise license, and you start to get the picture.
+Compare this to Microsoft Teams, which is included in most basic levels of the Microsoft 365 subscription, and which starts at $8 a user for the Enterprise license, and you start to get the picture.

 The benefits of Microsoft Teams greatly outweigh those of Slack and similar competitors.
 Not only is Teams a less-expensive option with more benefits, but it also allows for a more productive and user-friendly experience.
 Getting your employees on the same page 100% of the time is always the goal as it will result in a better work environment and can bring increased productivity, providing ROI to your bottom line.
-By properly training and integrating Office 365 and its applications into your business’s daily workflow, that goal can almost certainly be achieved.
+By properly training and integrating Microsoft 365 and its applications into your business’s daily workflow, that goal can almost certainly be achieved.

-Another great tool included with Office 365 is Microsoft Planner.
+Another great tool included with Microsoft 365 is Microsoft Planner.
 To use Microsoft Planner, a manager, or project leader, can create a new Group or Planner.
 The Group or Planner could be for a department, or a specific project that your business is working on.
-Both an Office 365 Group and a Planner can be short lived, like an event, or have a long life such as ongoing tasks assigned to a sales department.
+Both a Microsoft 365 Group and a Planner can be short lived, like an event, or have a long life such as ongoing tasks assigned to a sales department.
 Once a Planner is created, the Owner of the Group can create the swim lanes, or what Microsoft calls “buckets”, and then any member of the Group can create tasks that need to be accomplished to complete the objectives of the Planner.

 Within Planner, each task can be assigned to an individual or multiple Group members and be given a due date if required.
 You can attach files to tasks and have sub tasks that are part of a main task.
 Planners can be customized for each Group or project.
 It's even extremely easy to reassign tasks if an individual's role changes or if they move to a different project or Group.
 The tasks for the Group are viewable by all members of the Group, allowing for transparency that enables Planner members to work together collectively.